kylep/kyle.pericak.com/content/posts/ops/ubuntu-wifi-to-wired-router.md

 The server will host 192.168.0.1 and act as a gateway for the wired servers.
-It will do NAT just like a home router does to ensure there are no routing problems with the upstream layer3 devices.
+It will do NAT just like a home router does to ensure there are no routing problems with the upstream layer 3 devices.

 This setup begins where my [Ubuntu Wifi Guide](ubuntu-bionic-wifi) left off.
 Check it out if you're not sure how to connect to the Wifi from an Ubuntu